rundfunk47/stinsen/README.md

 The `Route`-enum defines all the possible routes that can be performed from the current coordinator.
 The function `resolve(route: Route)` is responsible for providing the transition and the actual view/coordinator that we will route to.
 This can be combined with a factory in the coordinator as well.

-To perform these transitions, we use `@EnviromentObject` to fetch a reference to the Coordinators context:
+To perform these transitions, we use `@EnvironmentObject` to fetch a reference to the Coordinators context:

 ```swift
 struct ProjectsScreen: View {